ptabriz/FOSS4G_workshop/README.md

 * Import viewpoint shape file
    * Go to __file__ > __import__ > __Shapefile__
    * Browse workshop data directory, select *vpoints.shp* and click on __Import Shp__ .
 The shape import dialogue should appear in front of the GIS addon interface.
-   * Activate “Elevation from field” and in field section select “height”
+   * Activate “Elevation from field” and in field panel select “height”
    * Activate “Separate objects”
-   * Activate “Object name from field” and in field section select “Name”, you should be able to see 4 the points on the surface and 4 objects added to the Outliner with the names *Viewshed_1, Viewshed_2,Viewshed_3, Viewshed_4*
+   * Activate “Object name from field” and in field panel select “Name”, you should be able to see 4 the points on the surface and 4 objects added to the Outliner with the names *Viewshed_1, Viewshed_2,Viewshed_3, Viewshed_4*
    * Select __OK__

 |![Blender Viewport](img/shape_import.JPG) <br> Blender Gis shape import dialogue|